Vikaspogu/blog/content/posts/kubernetes-home-cluster-traefik/index.md

 series = []
 +++

-In this post, I’ll share my home setup for [Rancher's k3s](https://k3s.io/) kubernetes cluster.
+In this post, I’ll share my home lab setup for [Rancher's k3s](https://k3s.io/) kubernetes cluster.

-Requirements:
+Use-case:

-- I wanted the web interface to be accessible outside of my home so I could check and manage devices while away
+- A web interface to be accessible outside of my home so I could check and manage devices while away
-- I need to manage dynamic DNS since I don’t have a static IP
+- Way to manage dynamic DNS since I don’t have a static IP

 ### Setup